Renopy/Path_Finder_Algorithm/README.md

 ![image](https://user-images.githubusercontent.com/93834390/218519576-42c72fc9-3e4d-4573-9665-c272f505d96e.png)

-where K_Max is the total number of repetitions, Dij is the distance between two members, u1 and u2 are random vectors generated between -1 and 1, and r3 is a vector of random numbers between zero and one.
+where K_Max is the total number of repetitions, Dij is the distance between two members, u1 and u2 are random vectors generated between -1 and 1, and r3 is a vector of random numbers between zero and one[^1].

 # Example
 Because PFA is stochastic, like many other meta-heuristic algorithms of a similar nature, each time you run it, you will have a slightly different output.
 The output is the best solution for which the minimum Loss Function was obtained.